About the Competition

 |High School Seniors||Transfer Students|

-You are a US citizen or permanent resident enrolled full-time at a community college in the fall 2022 semester, with planned NMU enrollment in Fall 2023.
+You are a US citizen or permanent resident enrolled full-time at a community college in the fall 2023 semester, with planned NMU degree-seeking enrollment in fall 2024.

 Please see Early College Credit for more information.

 |You have completed 30 or more community college (college level) credits after high school completion.|

 We will be offering multiple competition date options.
 You will select one session option, but will need to participate in all components in order to be considered for the scholarships.

 November 5 - 6, 2023: Small groups on Sunday afternoon and interviews scheduled for Monday morning.
 View tentative event itinerary here.

 Registration deadline: October 23 at 8 a.m.
 Eastern Time.

 November 12 - 13, 2023: Small groups on Sunday afternoon and interviews scheduled for Monday morning.
 View tentative event itinerary here.